 Group writing is a logical and wise report writing practice because it captures the expertise of the right people on a project team.
-However, writing by group can often result in a report that feels patched together with no coherent tone.
+However, writing by the group can often result in a report that feels patched together with no coherent tone.
 It can often require revision after revision as multiple writers interject their comments.
 Worse, resentments can simmer when the writers see the writing they labored over changed and egos clash.

 Let's make this process easier and ensure a better outcome.

-There is an easy to implement approach for collaborative report writing that will ensure expertise and content is captured.
+There is an easy-to-implement approach for collaborative report writing that will ensure expertise and content is captured.
 And, the report will present a unified tone to the reader.